dcunited001/dcunited001.github.io/_posts/2018-03-31-sociophysical-fps-ai-automated-detection-of-unsportsmanlike-conduct.md

     - that's not to say that playing fortnite is pointless. i'm sure it's fun. i've never actually played it.

+- how Overwatch's new social features are a great way to address poor match selection and poor team cooperation (if the endorsement feature doesn't find itself hijacked)

 - throwing people's games as a protest tactic (omg he's online, let's make him lose. we're really good at losing. like really good